Manage

 Most logs tagged ERROR should be reported, although some

-ERROR logs are expected as peers churn (especially upon startup).If you're encountering repeated alerts or facing issues while running your node, don't hesitate to reach out.
+P2PERROR logs are expected as peers churn (especially upon startup).If you're encountering repeated alerts or facing issues while running your node, don't hesitate to reach out.

 Community Snapshot and Public RPC Endpoint